DanielWeber-Sec/grc-security-portfolio/isms-project/09_tabletop_exercise/scenario_description.md

 ### Scenario

-A ransomware attack targets the production environment of the organization, affecting critical business systems and shared infrastructure.
+A ransomware attack impacts the organization’s production environment, affecting core business systems and shared infrastructure components.

+The incident originates from a phishing email that leads to unauthorized execution of malicious code within the internal network.

 ---

 ### Situation

-- critical systems become unavailable
+- production systems become partially unavailable
-- production processes are disrupted
-- users report inability to access systems
+- users report restricted access to shared resources
-- suspicious encryption activity is detected
+- encryption activity is detected on multiple systems
-- IT identifies lateral movement across the network
+- IT identifies signs of lateral movement within the network
+- initial containment attempts reveal wider system impact than expected

 ---

 ### Impact

-- production downtime
+- disruption of production processes
+- delays in order processing and delivery
-- potential financial losses
+- potential financial losses due to downtime
-- reputational risk
+- increased risk of reputational damage
-- possible exposure of sensitive data
+- possible exposure of internal and customer-related data
-- disruption of supply chain operations

 ---

 ### Initial Indicators

-- unusual system behavior
+- unusual system behavior reported by users
-- multiple systems locked simultaneously
+- multiple endpoints locked within a short timeframe
-- ransom note detected
+- ransom note detected on shared drives
-- abnormal network traffic patterns
+- increased and abnormal network traffic between systems

 ---